hasclass/core-lib/README.md

 ## Contribute/Develop

-RubyJS is currently implemented in CoffeeScript 1.3.3.
-CoffeeScript 1.4.0 doesn't work as of now.
+RubyJS is currently implemented in CoffeeScript 1.6.3.
 It's on the roadmap to move away from CoffeeScript to plain JS.

 - Clone repository
 - Run the coffee console loading the rubyjs files: